 Step 4: Season the potatoes

 Rub olive oil on the potatoes first.
 It’s recommended that you use your hands for this step.
-If you don’t feel like getting your hands dirty, a brush will do.
+If you don’t feel like getting your hands dirty, a pastry brush will do.

 Step 5: Fork each potato